kaixiangchiew/JBmart/README.md

 ***

 # Project Background
 JBmart, an e-commerce company founded in 2018, sells popular electronics like Macbook, Samsung products.
 Thankfully, COVID-19 is behind us, but the insights from those years remain valuable.
 I'm working with the Head of Operations to take a retrospective look at our sales and loyalty program data during the peak Covid years.
-Our final deliverable is a [company-wide town hall presentation](https://public.tableau.com/app/profile/kai.xiang.chiew/viz/JBmartCompany-WideTownHallWhatcanwelearnfromCovid/Story1) that aims to provide insights and recommendations to the sales, product, and marketing teams.
+Our final deliverable is a company-wide town hall presentation that aims to provide insights and recommendations to the sales, product, and marketing teams.

+👉 View our final deliverable Tableau story presentation [here](https://public.tableau.com/app/profile/kai.xiang.chiew/viz/JBmartCompany-WideTownHallWhatcanwelearnfromCovid/Story1). 👀

 ![email_exchange](https://github.com/user-attachments/assets/cf8ffb2c-f385-4fe4-9fdf-412f1084fc31)